nico-amsterdam/nico-amsterdam.github.io/index.md

 ## What now?

 - Vote on politicians who take climate changes seriously.
 Politics shoud treat the climate emergency as a real crisis, requiring immediate bold actions.
 Currently they delay everything (for the established businesses in the current economy) until it's too late.
 A climate crisis can also give new economic opportunities; please get the priorities straight and spend money more wisely.
 - Use less fuel.
 Don't fly.
 Don't take a cruise.
 Carpool or better: cycle.
-Buy things locally
+Buy things locally.
 - Eat less meat, milk, cheese and eggs.
 Meat, milk, cheese and eggs are cheap and very tasty, but livestock supply chains account for 7.1 GT CO2, equivalent to 14.5% of global anthropogenic greenhouse gas emissions.
 Cattle (beef, milk) are responsible for about two-thirds of that total, largely due to methane emissions resulting from rumen fermentation.
 - Don't waste food.
 - Insulate your house.
 - Try to use less electricity.
 Use led lights.
-- Invest only in substainable solutions (check where your pension money is invested)
+- Invest only in substainable solutions.
+Check where your pension fund investments.
-- Lower your ecological footprint, consume less
+- Lower your ecological footprint.
+Consume less.

 Does this help?
 Yes, if large groups do this.